bblsilver/sword-bot/README.md

 ## Features

-- **Match Creation**: Automatically creates a private text channel and a unique role for each match ID.
+- **Match Creation**: Create a match and automatically tailor custom channels & roles for the match.
 - **Country Management**: Players can register their chosen country; hosts can view a full country list.
 - **Player Management**: Hosts can add/remove players and transfer ownership.
-- **Player Stats**: Tracks wins, losses, and draws in a local database (`database.json`).
+- **Player Stats**: Tracks all player statistics including wins, losses, and draws in a local database (`database.json`).
 Win rates are calculated automatically.

 ## Commands